profsmith89/ctps-site/ales/_sources/chap13.md

             for w in line.split()]
 ```

 **Step 1.** We begin by dispensing with line 21, which catches a case (the use of an en-dash) not handled by the RE expression in line 22.
-Make sure you should understand its operation, and if not, review our earlier work with `str.replace`.
+Make sure you understand its operation, and if not, review our earlier work with `str.replace`.

 **Step 2.** Line 22, which continues on line 23, is where the interesting stuff happens.
 To understand this statement, first recognize that the outermost square brackets define a *Python list comprehension*, which is a shorthand for creating a new list from the values in an existing list.
 The "existing list" comes from a straightforward `str.split` of the input line, which removes whitespace but leaves "words" like `'best!"'`, which you'll see if you run the next code block.